Overview

 Additional research needs

-I’ve identified these areas for further research due to their complexity or risk.
-Multi-school support and newsfeed filtering need more iteration to prove their value, while global search showed stronger usability and preference, so we recommend building it first.
-Content moderation poses the greatest risk since it affects safety and trust.
+Several areas need further research due to complexity or risk.
+Global search showed the strongest usability and preference, making it the recommended starting point.
+Multi-school support and newsfeed filtering require more iteration to prove their value, and content moderation carries the greatest risk given its impact on safety and trust.

-PTA meetings beyond in-person attendance support equity for busy parents, while membership payments and fundraising transparency build trust and smoother operations.
-We will study these further to ensure we address the right problems in the right way.
+PTA meeting access, membership payments, and fundraising transparency all have meaningful potential to build equity, trust, and smoother operations.
+Further research will ensure we solve the right problems in the right way.

 Multi-school support